unique-EJ/edj-work.gitlab.io/README.md

 └── package.json
 ```

-There’s nothing special about `src/components/`, but that’s where we like to put any Astro/React/Vue/Svelte/Preact components.
+There’s nothing special about `sources/components/`, but that’s where any Astro/React/Vue/Svelte/Preact components are put.

-To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).
+To learn more about the folder structure of an Astro project, refer to [the Astro guide on project structure](https://docs.astro.build/en/basics/project-structure/).

 ## Add base path in Astro when unique domain is disabled